JJieTang/Custom-ETL-Project/README.md

 Python, Docker, PostgreSQL

 ### Project Description:
-- Create Dockerfile for ETL project and build Docker image
+- Create Dockerfile for the ETL project and build Docker image
-- Run PostgreSQL databases in Docker containers to complete the ETL process
+- Utilize Docker containers to run PostgreSQL databases and execute the ETL process